Peace, one and all…

 ‘And remind, for reminding profits the believers’ (51:55)

-I will, being human, fall short of the mark: I seek God’s forgiveness for my sins.
+Being human, I will fall short of the mark: I seek God’s forgiveness for any and all mistakes on this website.

 God’s help is to be sought and a Mighty Aid is He.